Mattia46/firstMonth/pills/command_line.md

 #### Viewing files

 For this next section, open up a text editor.
-If you're using a Mac, the TextEdit application will work fine (or use Sublime Text that we'll be using for the rest of the course), but once you open the app, go to Format → Make Plain Text.
-Type in the following text into the document (followed by an empty new line):
+If you're using a Mac, the TextEdit application will work fine (or use [Sublime Text](installing_sublime.md) that we'll be using for the rest of the course).
+If you're on Nitrous you can use the built in text editor.
+If you are using TextEdit on the Mac do ensure that it is set to 'plain text' rather than 'rich text'.
+In TextEdit you can do this on the Format menu: Format → Make Plain Text.
+Note that it is very important to use plain text formatting.
+Rich text formatting (such as in MS Word) introduces extra symbols that will cause problems down the line.

+Once you are set up in the 'plain' text editor of your choice, type in the following text into the document (followed by an empty new line):

 ` There are 10 types of people in this world`